 Côte-Rôtie is one of the most famous of the northern Rhône appellations, with some single vineyard cuvées now selling for the same prices as First Growth Bordeaux.
 It is the northernmost outpost of the Syrah grape.

-Cote-Rotie translates as ‘roasted hillside’, as the south-facing slopes are exposed to maximum sunlight.
-The appellation covers 500 hectares with 200 hectares of vineyards stretching over 8 killometers.
-Vines have been planted here since Roman times although the appellation was only created in 1940.
+Côte-Rôtie translates as ‘roasted hillside’, as the south-facing slopes are exposed to the maximum-possible sunlight.
+The appellation covers 500 hectares, with 200 hectares of vineyards stretched across eight kilometres.
+Vines have been planted here since Roman times, although the appellation was only created in 1940.

-Phylloxera devastated vineyards in the late 1800s and Côte-Rôtie’s fortunes remained in the doldrums for another 100 years - After the war a farmer would receive double the price for a kilo of apricots as for a kilo of grapes so vineyards were grubbed up and wine production became smaller every year.
+Phylloxera devastated vineyards in the late 1800s and Côte-Rôtie’s fortunes remained in the doldrums for another century.
+After the War, a farmer would receive double the price for a kilo of apricots as for a kilo of grapes, hence vineyards were grubbed up and wine production became increasingly smaller.

-Styles vary from heavily extracted tannic wines which need many years to soften through to lighter, supple and less structured wines which do not require extended bottle ageing.
-The most famous wines of Côte-Rôtie are Guigal’s three single vineyard cuvees – La Mouline, La Turque and La Landonne.
-These are aged in new wood for 48 months and demand for them amongst connoisseurs and collectors is huge leading to prices sometimes comparable to Bordeaux first growths.
+Styles vary from heavily-extracted tannic wines which need many years to soften through to lighter, supple and less-structured wines which do not require extended bottle ageing.
+The most famous wines of Côte-Rôtie are Guigal’s three single-vineyard cuvées: La Mouline, La Turque and La Landonne.
+These are aged in new wood for 48 months, and demand for them amongst connoisseurs and collectors is significant, leading to prices sometimes comparable to Bordeaux First Growths.